bitbyte0110/smart-classroom-iot/instruction.md

  • Wi-Fi/Firebase down: keep local control running; queue up to 200 log entries in a ring buffer; retry with exponential back-off; flush on reconnect.
 BMIT2123 Assignment Marking Sch…

- • Sensor faults: if ldrRaw unchanged ±5 for >10 min or reads invalid, raise state.sensorError='LDR' and fall back to presence-only control; if PIR stuck, switch to brightness-only.
+ • Sensor faults: if ldrRaw unchanged ±5 for >10 min or reads invalid, raise state.sensorError='LDR' and fall back to presence-only control; if AI feed unavailable, switch to brightness-only.
 Never crash; no restart needed.
 BMIT2123 Assignment Marking Sch…

  • Command conflicts: when switching Manual ↔ Auto, atomically set mode first, then apply on/pwm to avoid race conditions.
 Log all overrides in /logs.